 People’s access depends on factors such as their proximity to bus stops or train stations, the quality of walking and biking pathways they can use to reach those places, the availability of parking spaces at park-and-rides, and the type and amount of transit service provided at the access point.

-Metro has been exploring how to identify where improvements are needed and actions that can be taken to address them.
+Metro will work with jurisdictions, other transit agencies and the PSRC to identify where improvements are needed and actions that can be taken to address them.
 Partnerships among Metro, other transit agencies and local jurisdictions will be essential to improving transit access.

 Evolving transportation system